StackExchange/dnscontrol/docs/_providers/cloudflare.md

 Please notice that if _any_ `CF_WORKER_ROUTE` function is used then `dnscontrol` will manage _all_ Worker Routes for the domain.
 To be clear: this means it will delete existing routes that were created outside of DNSControl.

+## Integration testing

+The integration tests assume that Cloudflare Workers are enabled and the credentials used have the required permissions listed above.
+The flag `-cfworkers=false` will disable tests related to Workers.
+This flag is intended for use with legacy domains where the integration test credentials do not have access to read/edit Workers.
+This flag will eventually go away.

+{% highlight bash %}

+go test -v -verbose -provider CLOUDFLAREAPI -cfworkers=false

+{%endhighlight%}

+When `-cfworkers=false` is set, tests related to Workers are skipped.
+The Account ID is not required.